xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Status       | Vetoed |
 | Pre-amendment functionality retired? | No |

-Changes the hash tree structure that `rippled` uses to represent a ledger.
+Changes the hash tree structure that <span class="code-snippet">rippled</span> uses to represent a ledger.
 The new structure is more compact and efficient than the previous version.
 This affects how ledger hashes are calculated, but has no other user-facing consequences.

 When this amendment is activated, the XRP Ledger will undergo a brief scheduled unavailability while the network calculates the changes to the hash tree structure. <!-- STYLE_OVERRIDE: will -->